balancer/docs-v3/docs/concepts/core-concepts/pool-creator-fee.md

 ---
 ## Pool Creator Fee

 Introducing the Pool Creator Fee—a groundbreaking feature within the Balancer Protocol that revolutionizes the way developers engage with liquidity pools.
-With this innovative concept, developers of specific pools have the opportunity to earn a share of the swap fee & yield fee as revenue, incentivizing the creation of successful and thriving pools.
+With this innovative concept, developers of specific pools have the opportunity to earn a share of the swap fee & yield fee as revenue, incentivising the creation of successful and thriving pools.
 In the following section, we delve into the details of this exciting feature, exploring how it works and its implications for pool creators.

 ## Implementation